 4) TORQUE CONTROL, OVERSPEED LIMITING BY SEPERATE SPEED SETPOINT

-If the speed exceeds the level programmed by the speed setpoint, then the current demand comes out of limit and the speed loop takes control.
+If the speed exceeds the level programmed by the speed setpoint, the current demand comes out of limit and the speed loop takes control.
+The start function is initiated by the direction pushbuttons.